- Link Removal and Disavowing

 A. Yes, but you need to be very careful not to get yourself another Manual Action.
 Our suggested steps are:

-- Wait for 1 – 2 weeks after the Manual Action has been removed – this is a very sensitive time and you really want to make sure that Google reviewer is not going to come back!
+- Wait for at least two weeks after the Manual Action has been removed – this is a very sensitive time and you really want to make sure that Google reviewer is not going to come back!
 Contact us and ask for a Disavow File Audit, in many cases this will be included in the original fee you paid.

 - After analysing your best and safest links we can then undisavow them – the goal is to get your high quality links back, whilst staying ‘under the radar’ as far as Google is concerned